chopralab/lemon/doc/src/index.rst

 A prebuilt version of **Lemon** is availible on the *Python Package Index* (PyPI_).
 It can be installed for recent versions of **Python** (v3.5+).
-For Linux platforms, v2.7 is support as well for legacy reasons.
+For Linux platforms, v2.7 is supported as well for legacy reasons.
 Use the following command to install it.

 .. code-block:: bash